- HIV cannot be sexually transmitted by an HIV-positive partner with a fully suppressed viral load.

 When a person living with HIV is taking effective HIV treatment, their viral load should decline until it is so low that it cannot be detected by the tests.
 This is referred to as an ‘undetectable viral load’.
 This does not mean the person is cured of HIV, and if they stopped taking treatment their viral load would go back up.

-There is good evidence that when someone is taking treatment and has an undetectable viral load, they cannot pass HIV on through sexual activity – including oral sex.
+Several large international studies such as PARTNER 1 and PARTNER 2 provide good evidence that when someone is taking treatment and has an undetectable viral load, they cannot pass HIV on through sexual activity – including oral sex.

 When is oral sex more risky?